onflow/flow/agendas/2025/sprint-kickoff/Flow-Sprint-Kickoff-01-24-2025.md

  ### Team Wins 🎉

- * Successful Testnet upgrade, seeing 3x TPs increase after the programs cacheinvalidation fix.
+ * Successful Testnet upgrade, seeing 3x TPs increase after the programs cacheinvalidation fix
+ * Latest Ledger repo update was merged and then ported to our PoP work
+ * Axelar launced on FLow EVM finally

 ---